 As the cool air and brilliant colors of autumn settle across the region, the River Towns come to life with outdoor activities that celebrate the season (see page xx-xx).
 And no day of exploring would be complete without a delicious meal.
-The restaurants below have perfected the art of al fresco dining with outdoor seating, tents, and heat lamps to ensure you will dine in comfort this fall.
+These San Francisco restaurants on the water have perfected the art of al fresco dining with outdoor seating, tents, and heat lamps to ensure you will dine in comfort this fall.
 So, pack an extra layer of clothing and the spirit of adventure and get out and explore this magical time of year in the fresh autumn air.

 Work up an Appetite: Visit Washington Irving’s estate or take a stroll along the Scenic Hudson RiverWalk.